Sue Rollins

 Sue Rollins (b.
 1960, Hollywood, FL) is a painter and printmaker based in Guilford, CT.
 Her work focuses on the interior and exterior imaginary landscape and is informed by her career as a graphic designer, often utilizing typography, symbols, and odd bits of ephemera.

 Rollins' solo and duo shows include LAND WATER SKY at Keyes Gallery, Willoughby Wallace Library in Stony Creek, CT and "Altered Landscapes" with Maria Markham at City Gallery, New Haven, CT.
-Select group shows include 74th A-1 Exhibit at Silvermine Gallery in New Canaan, the Mattatuck Museum Mixmaster in 2025, 2021, 2019 and 2017 and Small Works Juried Exhibition at Five Points Gallery in Torrington, CT.
+Select group shows include 74th and 75th A-1 Exhibit at Silvermine Gallery in New Canaan, 2025 Nor'easter at the New Britain Museum of American Art, Mattatuck Museum Mixmaster in 2025, 2021, 2019 and 2017, "How is the Weather?" at Orange County Center for Contemporary Art in Santa Ana, CA and Director's Choice at Viridian Gallery, NYC.
+She is a member of the Silvermine Guild of Artists and is an elected member of Connecticut Women Artists and Art League Rhode Island.
+She received s BFA from the University of Florida, Gainesville and studied with abstract expressionist Hiram Williams and printmaker Ken Kerslake.